 Here’s an interesting tidbit that may help in your plant selection.
 Scientists have found that bees have favorite colors, and for good reason.
 Bumblebees, for instance, tend to favor violet or blue, and flowers of these hues tend to be rich in nectar.
 Yellow is another favorite, too.

 If you really want to make bees happy, consider cultivating flowering plants of various colors.
 Here are a few suggestions to add to your bee garden:

-For instance, although you might normally use chemicals to keep your flowers blooming and your garden free from weeds, using harsh chemicals and fertilizers is not a good idea if you want to create a bee-friendly garden.
+Although you might normally use chemicals to keep your flowers blooming and your garden free from weeds, using harsh chemicals and fertilizers is not a good idea if you want to create a bee-friendly garden.
 That’s because bees and other pollinators can be highly sensitive to pesticides and toxic chemicals.
-“Not only will that Roundup kill the grass around your vegetable bed, but it will poison your bees as well,” says England.

 Rather than relying on pesticides and fungicides, familiarize yourself with older methods for protecting plants.
 For instance, you can use a dormant oil spray on fruit trees during the early spring, while the trees are still—you guessed it—dormant (and the bees aren’t yet buzzing around).
 These oil sprays, made of cottonseed oil or refined from petroleum oil, will kill exposed insects and mites, including eggs, without harming birds, humans, or other mammals.